DapfiDuck/CommaSeperatedPython/docs/functions.md

   - load_sheet()
   - load_collumn()
   - get_collumn_of_sheet()
+  - float_list()

 ## Importing CSV-Handler into your project
 To import CSV-Handler into your project you can clone the project from [github](http://github.com/DapfiDuck/csvhandler) and put the ``csvloader.py`` into your project.
 Now import the library into your python project with:
 ```
 import csvloader as csv
 ```
-Now you can use the functions of the csv-loader inside your project.
+Now you can use all functions of the csv-loader inside your project.
+If the handler is imported like this functions must be called with ``csv.functionname()`` They can also be imported individually

 ## Functions
 ### load_sheet()